antonyoung/Validators/README.md

 Started this little project in my spare time, for the reason that I noticed today ( 28 August 2019 ) at a project.
 That validation of Dutch postal codes is barely or none existent.
-The database contains postal codes as "1234", "1234aB", "1234-Ab", "1234abc", "1234-aBc", "xxxx" and so on, while only "[1-9]NNN AA" is valid.
+The database contains postal codes as "1234", "1234aB", "1234-Ab", "1234abc", "1234-aBc", "xxxx" and so on,
+while only "[1-9]NNN AA" is valid as Dutch postal code.
-Working with corrupt data is not helping, as you have to work all around this.
+Working with corrupt data is not helping?
+As you have to work all around this.
-Also as Clean Code, Performance or just as SOLID principles and last not least my time!
+Clean code, performance or just as SOLID principles, or just waisting my time?

 As thought?
-This all can be done much easier than having all this logic, that is not debugable and not definitely not testable as MS SQL Server Functions!
+This all can be done much easier, clesner, more proffesianl and so on.
-I decided to start this as nice example and for me, to get started with GitHub, Azure DevOps, as Sandbox and as open source project.
+As decion I staredt this project as a nice example.
+For me ae?
+Additional bonus to get started with GitHub, Azure DevOps, as Sandbox an open source project.

 This repository works, it's fast and it's reliable, extendable!
 As solution is really simple as long you know your regular expressions!